esma6/yazilim-Muhendisligi-01/README.md

-This is my first gradle project with CI/CD deployed on heroku XXX CHANGE TEST XXX
+This is my first gradle project with CI/CD deployed on heroku.